On Murray-von Neumann algebras -- I: Topological, Order-Theoretic and Analytical Aspects: Introduction

 In \S \ref{sec:abelian_mvn}, we characterize the abelian Murray-von Neumann algebras.
 Let $X$ be a locally compact Hausdorff space with a positive Radon measure $\mu$.
 The space $L^0(X;\mu)$ of $\mu$-measurable functions on $X$ equipped with the topology of local convergence in measure is a complete topological $*$-algebra (see Proposition \ref{prop:complete_L0}).
 The set of essentially positive $\mu$-measurable functions on $X$ is a positive cone for $L^0(X; \mu)$.
 With the above-mentioned topological and order structures, $L^0(X; \mu)$ is an abelian Murray-von Neumann algebra and its underlying finite von Neumann algebra is given by $L^{\infty}(X; \mu)$, the space of essentially bounded $\mu$-measurable functions on $X$.
 In fact, all abelian Murray-von Neumann algebras arise in this manner.

-In \S \ref{sec:approx_meas}, we algebraically define the notions of {\it spectrum} and {\it point spectrum} for an element of an abstract Murray-von Neumann algebra and note that they are independent of the ambient Murray-von Neumann algebra.
-More specifically, for Murray-von Neumann algebras $\fM, \fN$ with $\fN \hookrightarrow \fM$ and an operator $A \in \fN$, $\mathrm{sp} ^{\fN}(A)$, the spectrum of $A$ relative to $\fN$, is identical to $\mathrm{sp} ^{\fM}(A)$, the spectrum of $A$ relative to $\fM$.
-The same goes for the point spectrum.\footnote{For operators in $\afr$, this coincides with the usual definition of spectrum and point spectrum.} Furthermore, we note that the spectrum of an element of a Murray-von Neumann algebra is a closed subset of $\C$, and for a normal element, the spectrum is non-empty.
-Thus the Borel function calculus of a normal element $A \in \fM$ is well-defined as the unique $\sigma$-normal homomorphism from $\mathscr{B}_u(\mathrm{sp}(A))$, the space of Borel functions on $\mathrm{sp}(A)$, into $\fM$, mapping the constant function $1$ onto $I$ and the identity transformation $\iota$ on $\mathrm{sp}(A)$ onto $A$.
+In \S \ref{sec:approx_meas}, we algebraically define the notions of {\it spectrum} and {\it point spectrum} for an element of an abstract Murray-von Neumann algebra (see Definition \ref{def:spectrum}) and note that they are independent of the ambient Murray-von Neumann algebra (see Proposition \ref{prop:spec_inv}).
+More specifically, for Murray-von Neumann algebras $\fM, \fN$ with $\fN \hookrightarrow \fM$ and an operator $A \in \fN$, the spectrum of $A$ relative to $\fN$ is identical to the spectrum of $A$ relative to $\fM$.
+The same goes for the point spectrum.
+Hence we may use the notation $\mathrm{sp}(A)$ ($\mathrm{sp}_e (A)$, respectively) to denote the spectrum of $A$ (point spectrum of $A$, respectively) without reference to its ambient Murray-von Neumann algebra.\footnote{For operators in $\afr$ (acting on the Hilbert space $\mathscr{H}$), this coincides with the usual definition of spectrum and point spectrum.} Furthermore, we note that the spectrum of an element of a Murray-von Neumann algebra is a closed subset of $\C$, and for a normal element, the spectrum is non-empty.
+Thus the Borel function calculus of a normal element $A \in \fM$ is well-defined as the unique $\sigma$-normal $*$-homomorphism from $\mathscr{B}_u(\mathrm{sp}(A))$, the space of Borel functions on $\mathrm{sp}(A)$, into $\fM$, mapping the constant function $1$ onto $I$ and the identity transformation $\iota$ on $\mathrm{sp}(A)$ onto $A$.

 For $n \in \N$, note that $M_n(\mathscr{R})$ is a finite von Neumann algebra.
 From Theorem \ref{thm:matrix-iso}, we have the isomorphism $M_n(\afr) \cong M_n(\mathscr{R})_{\textrm{aff}}$, which provides the foundations for matrix-theoretic arguments in Murray-von Neumann algebras.
-With the help of the Borel function calculus, approximation techniques in the $\mathfrak{m}$-topology and matrix-theoretic arguments, we transfer several fundamental operator inequalities (see Theorem \ref{thm:op-mon}, \ref{thm:op-conv}) involving bounded self-adjoint operators to the setting of (unbounded) self-adjoint operators in a Murray-von Neumann algebra.
+With the help of the Borel function calculus, approximation techniques in the $\mathfrak{m}$-topology, and matrix-theoretic arguments, we transfer several fundamental operator inequalities (see Theorem \ref{thm:op-mon}, \ref{thm:op-conv}) involving bounded self-adjoint operators to the setting of (unbounded) self-adjoint operators in a Murray-von Neumann algebra.
 0.1in {\bf Theorem \ref{thm:op-mon}} \textsl{ Let $f: [0, \infty) \to \R$ be an operator monotone function and $A, B \in \afr$ be positive operators such that $A \le B$.
 Then $f(A) \le f(B)$. } 0.1in